 Members

 H2Accelerate is a collaboration with the aim to accelerate the use of hydrogen as a fuel for heavy duty road transport in Europe.
-The group is comprised of hydrogen suppliers Shell, Linde, TotalEnergies and bp, and vehicle OEMs Daimler, Iveco Group, and the Volvo Group.
+The group is comprised of hydrogen suppliers Shell, Linde, TotalEnergies, TEAL Mobility and bp, and vehicle OEMs Daimler, Iveco Group, and the Volvo Group.

 Daimler Truck AG